demisto/content/Packs/FeedGithub/Integrations/FeedGithub/FeedGitHub_description.md

 # Feed GitHub

-The integration supports the following workflows:
+The integration supports the following workflow:

 - Publication of indicators from a specific repo